wallberg/blog/_drafts/review-evolution-20.md

 Isn't proof a much higher burden than he applies to his own faith?

+## Weaknesses

+On debate: Being dogmatic or argumentative are traits that people have, regardless of their ideology.
+If you go to online forums, you are going to get dogma and arguments.

+spectrum of proof and evidence

 ## Conclusions

 {% include note.html content="Do I want a Conclusions section, or just include them throughout the post?" %}